 Bus service is provided as a convenience and a privilege.
 Our main concern is the safety and welfare of students.
-Bus service for any student may be revoked at the discretion of the school,

-Michael's Transportation and/or Marin Transit.
+Bus service for any student may be revoked at the discretion of the school, the transportation company serving White Hill, and/or Marin Transit.
 No refund shall be given for a pass that is suspended or revoked.
 Students must comply with school rules and laws when waiting for, boarding, riding on, or exiting the bus.
 In the morning, students may not get off the bus before arrival at White Hill and walk to school.